-Organization of art units at the various grade levels and practical creative experience in a wide variety of media.
-To be taken concurrently with FA 125. - FA 125.
+Practical creative experience in a wide variety of media.
+To be taken concurrently with FA 125.

+FA 125.
 METHODS OF TEACHING ART IN THE ELEMENTARY SCHOOL.
 Two hours credit.

 Methods of teaching art at the elementary school level with emphasis on teaching techniques, procedures, materials and evaluation.
-To be taken concurrently with FA 124. - FA 126.
-INSTRUCTIONAL TECHNIQUES IN ART EDUCATION.
-Three hours credit.
+To be taken concurrently with FA 124.